 About the team

-The Mural team uses design, data, code, and narrative to create artifacts that bring Google’s AI principles to life and steer both the development and distribution of new technologies.
-Our projects and programs seek to:
+The Mural team uses design, data, code, and narrative to steer the development and distribution of new technologies within Google’s AI principles.
+Our practice involves:

-- Discover and address interconnected societal or cultural questions
+- Discovering and addressing interconnected societal or cultural questions

-- Reveal opportunities by prototyping and evaluating potential experiences
+- Revealing opportunities by prototyping and evaluating potential experiences

-- Share reusable methods and tools to multiply progress across the field
+- Sharing reusable methods and tools to multiply progress across the field

-- Engage external communities in collaboration and critique on all of the above
+- Engaging external communities in collaboration and critique on all of the above

-From moonshot thinking to the power of listening, members of Google’s speculative design teams discuss how they’re rehearsing for what’s next.
+From foresight practice to the power of listening, members of Google’s speculative design teams discuss how they’re rehearsing for what’s next.
 Our team lead, Alison Lentz, shares strategies for designing for preferred futures.